John Hall Wheelock

 John Hall Wheelock (September 9, 1886 - March 22, 1978) was an American poet.
-He was a descendant of Eleazar Wheelock, founder of Dartmouth College.

-The son of William Efner Wheelock and Emily Charlotte Hall, John Hall Wheelock was born in Far Rockaway, New York, and brought up in the neighborhood now occupied by Rockefeller Center.
+A descendant of Eleazar Wheelock, founder of Dartmouth College, his parents were William Efner Wheelock and Emily Charlotte Hall, John Hall Wheelock was born in Far Rockaway, New York, and brought up in the neighborhood now occupied by Rockefeller Center.
 He summered in a family home on Long Island's South Fork, which provided inspiration for much of his work.

 Wheelock's parents encouraged the reading and memorization of poetry, and told of the time when they had seen the great poet Walt Whitman, when John was a baby.

 My father held me up on a ferryboat...and said: 'Do you see that man?'
 He turned my head... toward Whitman, who was standing in the bow of the boat, and he said, 'That is the great poet, Walt Whitman.'
 Apparently—as my father described it—I refused to look at him, and kept turning my head the other way.
 I have no memory of this great occasion, not being then equipped to receive the spirit of Walt Whitman, although I suppose for a moment his image was in my eyes.

 John Hall Wheelock graduated from Harvard University in 1908, and was class poet.
 As a student, he was editor-in-chief of The Harvard Monthly, and published his first work, Verses by Two Undergraduates, anonymously with his friend Van Wyck Brooks during their freshman year.
 In 1910, he began work with Charles Scribner and Sons and by 1947 had risen to the position of senior editor.
 During his career he worked with such distinguished authors as Thomas Wolfe and James Truslow Adams and is noted for discovering poets May Swenson and James Dickey.

 Wheelock's published volume of Collected Works was awarded the Golden Rose by the New England Poetry Society in 1936, as the most distinguished contribution to American poetry of that year.
 For his work Poems Old and New he received the Ridgely Torrence Memorial Award in 1956, and the Borestone Mountain Poetry Award in 1957.
 In 1962 he won the Bollingen Prize; in 1965 the Signet Society Medal, Harvard University, for distinguished achievement in the arts.
 In 1972 he was awarded the Gold Medal by the Poetry Society of America for notable achievement in poetry.